nareshacharya/createFormulaV2/README.md

 # Pega Formulation App

 A modern React-based fragrance formulation management system designed for perfumers and fragrance developers.
-This application provides comprehensive tools for managing ingredients, creating formulas, and analyzing fragrance compositions.
+This application provides comprehensive tools for managing ingredients, creating formulas, and analyzing fragrance compositions with real-time calculations and advanced data management.

 ## 🌟 Features